 - Clean your hands often.
 Use soap and water or a hand sanitizer

-If You Have Symptoms – Call Your Doctor’s Office or our Nurse Triage Line
+If You Have Symptoms – Call Your Doctor’s Office

 To help prevent the spread of infection, we are asking all patients with symptoms of respiratory illness—fever, runny nose, cough, or shortness of breath—to please call us before coming into the clinic.
 We will triage your condition over the phone and make recommendations on next steps based on your symptoms and our current screening guidelines.
 Use this guide for navigating symptoms and self-care.